Rodgath/dilaz-panel/README.md

 Simple WordPress options panel for themes and plugins.
 Feel free to use this admin panel in your __premium__ and __commercial__ projects.

+## How to use
+See this [metabox example](https://github.com/Rodgath/Dilaz-Panel-Options-Sample) on how to integrate this metaboxes plugin into your WordPress development project.

 ## Features
 * Extendability - Easy to update or create new functionality
 * Easy updating - Your settings will not be part of core files